urmi-21/pyrpipe/docs/source/index.rst

 *****
 Introduction
 *****
-pyrpipe (Pronounced as "pyre-pipe") is a python package to easily develop RNA-Seq analyses workflow by integrating popular RNA-Seq analysis programs. pyrpipe can be used on local computers or on HPC environments to manage analysis of RNA-Seq data.
+pyrpipe (Pronounced as "pyre-pipe") is a python package to easily develop RNA-Seq analyses workflow by integrating popular RNA-Seq analysis programs. pyrpipe allows coding RNA-Seq workflows in pure python in an object oriented manner. pyrpipe provides a high level API to many popular RNA-Seq tools for easier and faster development. pyrpipe can be used on local computers or on HPC environments to manage analysis of RNA-Seq data.

 To install the latest release, type::